varemenos/verepo/README.md

 ## Documentation

+### How to use veRepo

+Assuming that your current filestructure like this:

+css
+└── style.scss
+├── lib
+│   ├── generic
+│   │   ├── _*.scss
+│   └── modules
+│       ├── _*.scss

+Where `style.scss` is the main stylesheet of your project and `lib` is the verepo library folder.
+Now all you have to do is to import the parts of verepo you want to use, for example:

+	@import "../lib/generic/_base";
+	@import "../lib/generic/_font-face";
+	@import "../lib/modules/_grid";
+	@import "../lib/modules/_button";

+And then inside a declaration block, include the imported items, for example:

+	.aClass{
+		@include box-sizing(border-box);
+		@include background-clip(padding-box);
+	}

+which will generate the following:

+	.aClass{
+		-webkit-box-sizing: border-box;
+		-moz-box-sizing: border-box;
+		box-sizing: border-box;
+		-webkit-background-clip: padding-box;
+		-moz-background-clip: padding-box;
+		background-clip: padding-box;
+	}

 ### Live

 Visit [this link](http://varemenos.github.io/verepo/docs/) to read the online version, or follow the next steps to get a local version: